-It’s a favorite because it’s the subject of the book she’s writing, and also an idea at the core of the work she’s been doing for the past 15 years or so — including this podcast!
+It’s a favorite because it’s the subject of the book she’s writing (update: now available wherever books are sold, and also as an audiobook!), and also an idea at the core of the work she’s been doing for the past 15 years or so — including this podcast!

 So, what does it mean to be a healthy person in an unhealthy culture?
 What’s required of us, and what’s available to us, when we choose to reject the norms of a society that’s making a lot of us sick and unhappy a lot of the time?

 And how the heck can you even hope to do that when there seems to be so much working against you?